dsabre/symfony-docker/README.md

 ## Installation

-Simply clone this repository, change the names of container in docker-compose.yml file and thats it.
+Just clone this repository, and if you want you can change the container names in the docker-compose.yml file and that's it.

 ## Useful commands